douglasgscofield/PacBio-utilities/README.md

     FILE1.bam [ FILE2.bam ]  BAM files of reads mapped to

     -                        Read mpileup from stdin rather than running samtools.
 Note that mapping qualities (option `-s`) are expected in the mpileup input.

-    --indel-frac FLOAT       Do not report indels at a position if the fraction of reads containing them is below FLOAT [default 0.8] --indel-min-cov INT      Minimum read coverage to consider an indel [default 10] --include-bad-indels     Include indels in target set that do not pass our criteria, these lines are marked 'bad' in the sixth column --max-indel-size INT     Maximum indel size to accept, beyond this the position is considered in error [default 1000]
+    --indel-frac FLOAT       Do not report indels at a position if the fraction of reads containing them is below FLOAT [default 0.8]
+    --indel-min-cov INT      Minimum read coverage to consider an indel [default 10]
+    --include-bad-indels     Include indels in target set that do not pass our criteria, these lines are marked 'bad' in the sixth column
-    --all-reads              Include all reads.
-Default is to exclude multiply-mapped reads (mapQ < 1), alignments that are not the primary (SAM flag 256), and duplicate alignments (flag 1024).
+    --max-indel-size INT     Maximum indel size to accept, beyond this the position is considered in error [default 1000] --mapping-quality FLOAT  Minimum mean mapping quality of reads covering a target site.
+Note that a value of 0 means no minimum applied; reads with 0 mapQ are still excluded by default (see --all-reads) [default 0] --all-reads              Include all reads.
+Default is to exclude multiply-mapped reads (mapQ < 1), alignments
+                             that are not the primary (SAM flag 256), and duplicate alignments (flag 1024).
     --all-bases              Include all bases.
 Default is to exclude bases below quality 13.
-    --samtools FILE          Location of samtools executable [default samtools]
+    --samtools FILE          Location of samtools executable
+                             [default samtools]

+    --verbose                Print informational messages
     --help, -?               help message
 ~~~~

 Below is an example subset of targets generated with this command.
 The first